-The single-value zone syntax aggregates all metrics for its context in the same shared memory zone:
+The single-value zone syntax aggregates all metrics for the current context in one shared memory zone:

 '''

 server {

 listen 80;

 server_name .example.com;

 status_zone single;

 ...

 }

 '''

-The alternative syntax uses the following parameters:
+The alternative syntax allows specifying the following parameters:

 key A string with variables, whose value determines the grouping of connections in the zone.
 All connections producing identical values after substitution are grouped together.
 If substitution yields an empty value, metrics aren't updated. zone The name of the shared memory zone. count (optional) The maximum number of separate groups for collecting metrics.
 If new key values would exceed this limit, they are grouped under zone instead.
 The default value is 1.